manoelmendonca/rossmann_project/README-EN.md

 This report describes a Data Science project aimed at developing a **Regression Algorithm** using machine learning to forecast the revenue of each store in a pharmaceutical retail chain.
 The project follows the CRISP-DM methodology, ensuring a structured and efficient approach.

-In this project, we utilized the following tools and techniques:
+In summary, in this project, we utilized the following tools and techniques:

 - **Tools**: VS-Code, Jupyter Notebook, Mini Conda, GitHub, GPT-4
 - **Programming & Libraries**: Python, Pandas, Numpy, Scikit-Learn, Matplotlib, Seaborn